Claiming compensation for Epilepsy

 A Grand Mal seizure, sometimes referred to as a tonic-clonic seizure, causes physical, epileptic convulsions of the body.
 A Petit Mal seizure refers to ‘absences’ caused by electrical disruption across the entire region of the brain and causes unconsciousness without convulsions.
 Petit Mal seizures are typically thought of as milder.

 Epilepsy can seriously impact a person’s life.
 They may not be able to drive or perform other tasks in case of convulsions.
 They may also suffer from social inhibitions and reductions in quality of life.

 WHO CAN CLAIM

-If you have developed epilepsy as a result of an accident that was not your fault then you are eligible to make a claim for compensation.
+If you have developed epilepsy as a result of an accident that was not your fault, or if you have had an epilepsy misdiagnosis, then you are eligible to make a claim for compensation.

 In other situations you may already suffer from epilepsy but were misdiagnosed or mistreated.
 This is known as clinical negligence and is also grounds for making a claim for compensation.